AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 >[!NOTE]
 >
-> To assign a task on an asset to someone, click **[!UICONTROL Assign Tasks]** when the asset is selected or open in detail view.
+> The **[!UICONTROL Assign Tasks]** option to assign a task on an asset to another user is available when you select an asset or when you open the asset information view.

 **Content**